 Local SEO is a must for pest control businesses.
 It optimizes a website to rank high for searches specific to a geographic area.
 If you have local SEO, Google will automatically prioritize your business to show up in search queries by potential pest control clients nearby.

 These types of search queries typically have a geographic restriction.
 For example, “pest control near me,” “pest control Brooklyn,” and “pest control open now.”
-Local SEO is the low-hanging fruit when it comes to getting more page views and higher Google rankings, as there are usually fewer competitors in a given region.
+When it comes to digital marketing for an exterminator, local SEO is the low-hanging fruit to getting more page views and higher Google rankings, as there are usually fewer competitors in a given region.